 Contour irregularities– Often a result of poor technique (uneven fat removal) your skin may appear bumpy, wavy or even withered.
 Poor skin elasticity and unusual healing patterns can also cause these changes, which may be permanent.
 Damage beneath the skin from a thin tube (cannula) that’s used during liposuction might also give the skin a permanent spotted appearance.

 Internal puncture– It is rare that a cannula penetrates too deeply.
 However, without the right experience aggressive treatments can puncture tissues, causing damage to internal organs.
 Internal puncture might require emergency surgery and can even lead to death.

 The risks of complications increase when the surgeon is working on larger surfaces of your body, or even performing multiple procedures during the same operation.
-Although liposuction is a common procedure- and relatively safe, it is important that you choose a board-certified plastic surgeon to complete your treatment.
+Although liposuction is a common and well-tolerated procedure by most patients, it is important that you choose a board-certified plastic surgeon to complete your treatment.

 Choosing Your Surgeon for Liposuction in Melbourne

 Choosing an experienced Surgeon and following instructions before & after surgery may reduce your risk of postoperative complications and help you get a better result.